 Crossing the Han River, Banpo Bridge is a two-tiered masterpiece renowned for the Moonlight Rainbow Fountain show.
 As the sun sets, over 380 water jets unleash under the gleam of multicoloured lights towards the river below!

 On Saturdays, the bridge attracts local performers to take part in the “Moonlight Square Cultural Weekend”.
 With performances such as acapella to jazz and even entire orchestras coming to perform, it’s a great place to cap off an evening.

 Here’s a list of the 15 best highlights found on the cultural and geological goldmine, Jeju Island

 Though there aren’t too many on this list, Seoul definitely has its fair share of beautiful temples!
-Undoubtedly, one of the most striking is Bongeunsa temple, which is recognisable by the enormous figure of Guanyin overlooking the entire courtyard!
+Undoubtedly, one of the most striking is Bongeunsa temple, which is recognisable by the enormous figure of Guanyin overlooking the courtyard!

-Dating back to 794, the temple has one of the most vibrant histories of any temple in the city and is certainly a peaceful respite from the enthusiastic district of Gangnam it finds itself in!
+Dating back to 794, the temple has one of the most vibrant histories of any temple in the city and is certainly a peaceful respite from the enthusiastic district of Gangnam which it finds itself in!
 There’s even a short-term temple stay program that can give you a glimpse at life in a Korean temple!

 Blue House (Cheongwadae)

 Where America has the White House, Korea has the Blue House!
 Officially known as Cheongwadae, this is the official residence of the Korean president.